Gaynsfard History, Family Crest & Coats of Arms

 Early Origins of the Gaynsfard family

 The surname Gaynsfard was first found in Durham at Gainford, a parish, in the unions of Teesdale, Darlington, and Auckland.
 "This place was anciently a seigniory detached from the palatinate jurisdiction of the county, and invested with several valuable privileges and immunities.
 It appears to have been indebted for its origin to Egfrid, Bishop of Lindisfarne, who founded a church, which in 830 he gave to the see, together with the lands annexed to it, and which continued to form part of the episcopal possessions till the commencement of the 11th century."

 Important Dates for the Gaynsfard family

 This web page shows only a small excerpt of our Gaynsfard research.
-Another 229 words (16 lines of text) are included under the topic Early Gaynsfard History in all our PDF Extended History products and printed products wherever possible.
+Another 115 words (8 lines of text) are included under the topic Early Gaynsfard History in all our PDF Extended History products and printed products wherever possible.

 Gaynsfard Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Gaynsfard have been found, including Gainsford, Gaynesford, Gainford, Gaynsford, Ganesford and many more.

 Early Notables of the Gaynsfard family (pre 1700)

 More information is included under the topic Early Gaynsfard Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gaynsfard family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Gaynsfard, or a variant listed above: Mathias Gainsford who settled in Maryland in 1774 and Arthur Gainsford, who settled in Pennsylvania in 1876.